A2Amir/Traffic_Sign_Classifier/README.md

 <p align="center">

-### 6. Analyze the softmax probabilities of the new images:
+### 6. Analyze the softmax probabilities of the new images: describe how certain the model is when predicting on each of the sixteen new images by looking at the softmax probabilities for each prediction.
+Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 In this section to discuss the model's predictions on these new traffic signs, for each of the new images(clear images and noisy images), print out the model's softmax probabilities to show the certainty of the model's predictions (limit the output to the top 5 probabilities for each image). tf.nn.top_k could prove helpful here.

 The below th result indices  demonstrate how tf.nn.top_k can be used to find the top k predictions for each image.